In order to achieve a multidisciplinary experience and achieve surgical technical excellence, the proposed schedule for your training is:

 You gain valuable perspective during this rotation, as you enhance your ability to recognize and logically evaluate endocrine problems of specific interest to an endocrine surgeon.

 You also spend two weeks in our Endocrine Teaching Clinic and several weeks one-on-one with key clinically experienced faculty specialists in PGA, bone, thyroid and pancreas.

 You attend the annual Endocrine Surgical University conference.
 Additionally, you participate and gain qualification at the American College of Surgeons Thyroid and Parathyroid Ultrasound course.

 During this rotation, you:

-- Enhance your ability to recognize endocrine pathology/cytology limitations of distinguishing benign from malignant
+- Enhance your ability to recognize endocrine pathology and cytology limitations of distinguishing benign from malignant

-- Interpret technology: immunostains, RET proto-oncogene, DNA ploidy, RT-PCR, gene profiling and implications for proteonomics.
+- Interpret technology — immunostains, RET proto-oncogene, DNA ploidy, reverse transcription-polymerase chain reaction (RT-PCR), gene profiling and implications for proteonomics

 - Learn and develop skills in vocal cord examination, using indirect laryngoscopy and flexible scope

-- Gain experience in nuclear medicine technologies, such as Sestamibi, PET scan, MIBG, RAI treatments
+- Gain experience in nuclear medicine technologies, such as Sestamibi, PET scan, metaiodobenzylguanidine (MIBG), radioactive iodine (RAI) treatments

 This experience includes extramural consultations, didactic lectures, one-on-one teaching of histopathology and rotations through our cytology and frozen section lab.